lbl-neutrino/h5flow/README.rst

     dummy_generator:
         classname: DummyGenerator
+	path: <python import path, optional>
         dset_name: <dataset to be accessed by each stage>
         params:
             dummy_param: value

-For both generators and stages, classes will be discovered for within the current directory, the ``./h5flow_modules/`` directory, or the ``h5flow/modules`` directory (in that order) and automatically loaded upon runtime.
+For both generators and stages, classes can be discovered for within the current directory tree or the ``h5flow/modules`` directory (in that order) and automatically loaded upon runtime.
+For faster startup, a direct python import path to the module that contains the class can be specified via the ``path`` key.

 stages
 ~~~~~~